philip-martin/transformable/README.md

   // on tap/click
   tap: function() { /* do something */ }

-  // say if start/stop/tap should be attached to the element, default is true
+  // say if mouse and touch events are attached to the element, default is true.
+  // false means the element will not respond to any user interaction
   attachevents: true,

-  // say if the transformable element can be interacted with, default is true.
+  // say if the transformable element can be interacted with and can fire events, default is true.
   editable: true,

   // disable the transformable element, default is false